Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 Besides, it saves agents from scrambling for information in scattered documents while the customer waits for a response.

-Read More: Reduce Support Tickets With Self-Service Knowledge Base
+Related blog: Reduce Support Tickets With Self-Service Knowledge Base

 Increase Online Traffic & Visibility

-With a search engine optimized knowledge base, your customers and prospects will be able to reach you faster.
+With a search engine-optimized knowledge base, your customers and prospects will be able to reach you faster.

-Every time customers search for a query on Google, they are likely to stumble upon your knowledge base.
+Every time customers search for a query on Google, they are likely to stumble upon your customer knowledge base.
 This is a possibility, especially when your knowledge base is optimized well with the right keywords and top-notch content that’s relevant and up-to-date.

-As Google starts identifying your knowledge base as a valuable resource that’s helping millions of customers, traffic, visibility, and ranking, are bound to improve.
-This will also reflect positively on your brand, and people will start seeing you as the industry expert they can rely on.
+As Google starts identifying your knowledge base as a valuable resource that’s helping millions of customers, traffic, visibility, and ranking are bound to improve.
+This will also positively reflect on your brand, and people will start seeing you as the industry expert they can rely on.

 Reduce Customer Service Cost